matthewboman/myhike/README.md

 their best finds, and also provides a public database of species dispersal to measure the effects of climate change on different ecosystems.

-## mobile compatibility
-I know web design is mobile-first, but part of this project was to experiment using the [shoji](https://crashspringfield.github.io/shoji/) component I wrote.
-The next phase of this project will most-likely be building a mobile-friendly version, either with React-Native, or detecting screen to render a mobile- or desktop-friendly viewport.

 ## contributing
 This is an ongoing project, so this is as much as a personal to-do list as it's a list of ways anyone interested can help:

-      - Routing: React-Router handles most things and [the server-side index]() but I want users to be able to share links to their favorite hikes.
-The right component doesn't populate with hike data if /hike/:id is linked to instead of accessed directly from a marker click

-      - Multiple Hike Reviews: This would allow a user to post a hike with their review and other users to add their own review instead of having to add another hike.
-Checkout [the Hike model]() and [CreateHike component]().

       - Email verification and lost password re-submission.
 I wrote this in AngularJs for [Camover]() so a lot of the backend can be taken from there.
 The front will have to be rewritten in React.

-      - Mobile Compatibility: see above note re: different views and/or React-Native app.

       - Long Term: I have a lot of ideas about what I'd want to see as a user of this site.
 It'd be great to search for hikes based on specifications other